 Heat the milk in a saucepan until it starts to bubble at the sides.
 Stir in the fat, turmeric, ginger and sweetener.
 Whisk until all the ingredients are incorporated.
 Pour into a mug and sprinkle with black pepper.
 (The black pepper helps your body absorb the curcumin in the turmeric.)

-#4 – Diabetes.
 Researchers are finding that turmeric supplementation has positive effects on type 2 diabetes.
 A 2014 study published in Biomedical and Environmental Sciences found that patients who used turmeric supplements had less diabetic inflammation than patients given a placebo.
-They also found that the curcumin in turmeric functions as an anti-hyperglycemic agent; It lowers elevated blood sugar in diabetics.
-Studies have also shown that curcumin has an anti-diabetogenesis effect, preventing diabetes early on and reversing prediabetes.
+They also found that the curcumin in turmeric functions as an antihyperglycemic agent; It lowers elevated blood sugar in diabetics.
+Studies have also shown that curcumin has an antidiabetogenesis effect, preventing diabetes early on and reversing prediabetes.

-#6 – High cholesterol.
 Turmeric contains high levels of antioxidants and other nutrients that protect the arteries against lipid and plaque growth.
 For years, we had only laboratory tests on animals to learn about the positive effects of turmeric on high cholesterol.
-More recently though, researchers have published results from clinical studies on human patients with elevated cholesterol levels.
-And just as was foreshadowed by all of the successful animal studies, turmeric was shown to lower cholesterol in humans as well.
+More recently, however, researchers have published results from clinical studies on human patients with elevated cholesterol levels.
+Just as was foreshadowed by all of the successful animal studies, turmeric was shown to lower cholesterol in humans as well.

-#9 – Alzheimer’s.
-In the United States, the National Institute on Aging has estimated 5 million people suffer with Alzheimer’s disease.
-Robert Redfern, author of numerous holistic health books, reported that in India, where turmeric is consumed regularly and in ample amounts, Alzheimer’s disease effects only 1% of the population or less.
+In the United States, the National Institute on Aging has estimated 5 million people have Alzheimer’s disease.
+Robert Redfern, an author of numerous holistic health books, reported that in India, where turmeric is consumed regularly and in ample amounts, Alzheimer’s effects only 1 percent of the population or less.

-Some studies have shown that curcumin has the ability to cross the barrier between blood and brain.
+Some studies have shown that curcumin can cross the barrier between blood and brain.
 That ability allows for chemicals to help the brain regenerate cells and solidify memories.
-Further, the anti-inflammatory effects of turmeric prevent oxidative damage within the brain and can improve brain functioning.
+Furthermore, the anti-inflammatory effects of turmeric prevent oxidative damage within the brain and can improve brain functioning.

 In all the recent studies that have been conducted on the effectiveness of turmeric in treating disease and illnesses, side effects have been few and are extremely mild.
-Isn’t that usually the way nature provides for us though?
-Ginger, chamomile, honey, aspirin from the bark of the willow tree – all wonderfully effective treatments, straight from our earth’s apothecary.
+Isn’t that usually the way nature provides for us, though?
+Ginger, chamomile, honey and aspirin from the bark of the willow tree are all wonderfully effective treatment straight from our Earth’s apothecary.

-If you’re struggling with fatigue, brain fog, menopause joint pains, and/or have trouble losing menopause belly fat ― no matter how much you work out and/or diet – then Turmeric Curcumin No. 1 may be just the answer you’ve been looking.
+If you’re struggling with fatigue, brain fog, menopause joint pains, and/or have trouble losing menopause belly fat ― no matter how much you work out and/or diet, then Turmeric Curcumin No. 1 may be just the answer you’ve been seeking.